emlid/emlid-docs/docs/reach/rs2/reachview/mobile-data.md

 ### Data Roaming

 Switch on the Data Roaming if you want to get the Internet connection internationally.

-!!! danger ""
+!!! note ""
-    The general recommendation is to keep Data roaming disabled as there are can be roaming charges.
-The cost depends on your network operator.
+    Sometimes, you need to enable roaming when you work in a different region within the same country.
+Check with your local provider before work.

+### Statistics

+You can check data usage statistics in the Current period field.
+View how much cellular data Reach has used from the last reset.

+Tap on *Reset* button to start collecting statistics from scratch.

 ### About